darlo22/microfundry/replit.md

 - June 19, 2025.
 Updated campaign page background to Fundry Navy Blue: changed from semi-dark chocolate (bg-amber-800) to Fundry Navy Blue (bg-fundry-navy) for professional corporate appearance that aligns with brand colors, maintained optimal text contrast with light gray colors against the dark navy background
 - June 19, 2025.
 Updated About This Campaign section header text to Fundry Navy Blue: changed "About This Campaign" title and "Learn more about this investment opportunity" subtitle from orange to navy blue (text-fundry-navy) for improved brand consistency and professional appearance against the orange gradient background
 - June 19, 2025.
 Updated Commit to Investment button to Fundry orange: changed button background from navy blue (bg-fundry-navy) to Fundry orange (bg-fundry-orange) with orange-600 hover state, creating a prominent call-to-action that stands out against the navy blue page background
+- June 19, 2025.
+Fixed Edit button text visibility: changed Edit button from orange text on orange background to white text (text-white) with orange background (bg-fundry-orange), ensuring the button text is clearly visible and consistent with Share button styling

 ## User Preferences